veriables/Top_Fossils_in_Area/README.md

 [How do I report bugs?](https://paleobiodb.org/#/faq/how-do-i-report-bugs-)

-2. **Only professional quality fossils are represented** The fossils in this database may not represent what you and I find (or find most frequentyly) in the field.
+2. **Only professional quality fossils are represented** The fossils in this database may not represent what you and I find (or find most frequently) in the field.
 The fossils in the [Paleobiology Database](https://paleobiodb.org/) are those that made it into museums, collections, and/or are mentioned in scientific publications.